cseanburns/semantic_web_development/src/4c-json-ld-and-schema-org-integration.md

 In other words, Rich Results are those results that feature prominently at the top of a Google search and generally include images and other descriptive content about a search result.
 For this to work, include images on your site and describe them in your JSON-LD.
+Also, these types of results are based on a subset of structured data.
+See: [Structured data markup that Google Search supports][structured_rich_results].

 ## Step 5: Inserting JSON-LD in Your HTML Document